Written by Grandview Kids’ Social Work team

 - Visit the new classroom with your child.
 Show them where they will be eating, sleeping, playing and learning.
 Introduce them to the teacher.
 When school begins, the child will be a little more familiar with their new classroom, and this may make the transition easier.

 - Shorten the first few days.
-Shorter visits will give your child more time to adjust.
+Shorter visits will give your child more time to adjust to the new environment.

 - Prepare the night before.
-As much as possible, prepare lunches, school clothes, etc. the night before school.
-This will allow you both more time to prepare in the morning, and reduce the stress that accompanies being rushed.
+Whenever possible, prepare lunches, school clothes, backpacks, and any other necessary items the night before school.
+This will allow you both more time to prepare in the morning and reduce the stress that accompanies being rushed.

 - Allow the child to bring a favourite object from home to comfort them.

 - Have a calm and positive attitude.
-Children can be very sensitive to the moods of their parents and will quickly pick up on any tension in your voice, touch or mannerisms.
+Children can be highly sensitive to the moods of their parents or caregivers and will quickly pick up on any tension in their voice, touch, or mannerisms.
 Some suggestions include singing a favourite song or talking about what the child will be doing that day.
 Break things down into simple tasks and routines that the child can follow.

 - Take time to say goodbye in a positive way.
 Do not sneak out while the child is distracted.
 This can destroy trust and make for a more difficult transition.

-- According to Stephanie, a temporary period of adjustment or feelings of parental guilt or worry are completely normal.
+- Understand that a temporary period of adjustment or feelings of parental guilt or worry are completely normal!

 Check out more Grandview Kids articles